 Elimination

-In a Phase 1 clinical study with 200 mg Lumeblue cumulative excretion of unchanged methylthioninium chloride at 60 hours postdose was approximately 39 ± 16% of the administered dose.
+In a Phase 1 clinical study with 200 mg methylthioninium chloride cumulative excretion of unchanged methylthioninium chloride at 60 hours postdose was approximately 39 ± 16% of the administered dose.
 The mean terminal half-life (T1/2) was determined to be approximately 15 hours.

 Special populations